 Four and a half years ago, I wrote about the tenures of the Under Secretaries of State for Public Diplomacy and Public Affairs.
-The post -- entitled 'R we there yet?' -- was a follow up to a report my team wrote a month earlier when I was the Executive Director of the Advisory Commission on Public Diplomacy.
-That report of December 2011, supplemented by my personal blog post of January 2012, was the first time the gaps between confirmed Under Secretaries and the shortness of their time in office had been examined and published.
+The post — ‘R we there yet?‘ — was a follow up to a report my team wrote a month earlier when I was the Executive Director of the Advisory Commission on Public Diplomacy.
+That report of December 2011, supplemented by my personal blog post of January 2012, was the first time the gaps between confirmed Under Secretaries and the brevity of their tenure had been examined and published.

 For context, I compared the tenures, and importantly the gaps in tenure, of the Under Secretary for Public Diplomacy and Public Affairs (or ‘R’ for short to use State’s internal designation for the office), the Under Secretary for Political Affairs (‘P’), and the Under Secretary for Democracy and Global Affairs (renamed 1 January 2012 to ‘Civil Security, Democracy, and Human Rights’).

 [I will refer below to the office of the Under Secretary for Public Diplomacy and Public Affairs simply as the Under Secretary for Public Diplomacy.
-This is both for convenience and to reflect the 17-year reality, though at times less true than at others, that the Under Secretary has little direct authority over the Office of Public Affairs, which is ostensibly subordinated to the Under Secretary but in practice is not.
+This is both for convenience and to reflect the 17-year reality that the Under Secretary has little direct authority over the Office of Public Affairs, which is ostensibly subordinated to the Under Secretary but in practice is not.
 But that is a separate topic.]

 As of January 2012, the office of the Under Secretary for Public Diplomacy was ‘unencumbered’ 30% of the time (as in, a confirmed, not acting, Under Secretary was in place).
 By the time Rick Stengel was sworn in as the third Under Secretary for Public Diplomacy of the Obama Administration (the Bush Administration had four Under Secretaries), the vacancy rate was 33%.